 - No exploitation of rights of indigenous peoples and local communities.

 We require our primary supplier to meet or exceed the standards set forth in its No Deforestation, No Peat, No Exploitation Policy, provide quarterly reports regarding its supply chain mapping and progress reports against the commitments set forth in its policy and meet or exceed RSPO standards for RSPO certification.
 From time to time we may also further investigate various other approaches and tools that may be available to help us assess our supply chain.
 Due to the complexity of the palm oil derivative supply chain, the process of achieving traceability involves a number of companies at many tiers.
-Because our greatest opportunity to influence the supply chain is through our partnerships with our suppliers, our objective of achieving traceability to the mills by 2020 is subject to change based on the progress of our suppliers.
-In addition to full traceability to mills, we support and encourage suppliers to achieve as much traceability to the plantations as possible and to comply with RSPO standards as they evolve.
+Because our greatest opportunity to influence the supply chain is through our partnerships with our suppliers, our level of traceability to the mills is subject to change based on the progress of our suppliers.
+In addition to traceability to mills, we support and encourage suppliers to achieve as much traceability to the plantations as possible and to comply with RSPO standards as they evolve.

 Church & Dwight also has a strong commitment to ethical and legal business practices and treating people in our operations and supply chain with dignity, respect and equal opportunity.
 We expect the same commitment from our suppliers who are required to comply with our Global Operations Guiding Principles, which reflect our commitment to internationally recognized standards and our support and respect for internationally proclaimed human rights and working conditions in our operations and supply chain.
 In addition, we publicly disclose on our website our supply chain transparency efforts to eradicate slavery and human trafficking from our direct supply chains.
 We will continue to assess, monitor and verify our direct suppliers’ sourcing practices and identify areas for improvement on an ongoing basis.
 In the event of non-compliance with our requirements, we reserve the flexibility and right to work with vendors to create corrective action plans with time-bound commitments or terminate business relationships.